ggramlich26/BZ10_upgrade/README.md

 - Time (Version 1.5.0)
 - MCP23017 (Version	1.1.2), not Adafruit MCP23017!

 Some libraries are also added as source code.
-If you use the Arduino IDE, please move all files from the libraries
+If you use the Arduino IDE, please move all files from the libraries/library name/src/ directly into your project directory.

 ## Setting your WiFi credentials
 ## Setting up Blynk